 Canyons are common in areas of limestone rock as limestone is soluble (easily dissolved) to a certain extent.
 Thus, the branches of a river initially carve out a cave system in the limestone bed.
 Eventually, the cave walls and ceilings collapse resulting in the formation of a canyon.

 Canyon is a word of Spanish origin with the same meaning.
-The term “canyon” is generally used in North America while the terms “gorge” and “ravine” are more popular in Europe and Oceania.
+The term “canyon” is generally used in North America while the term “gorge” and “ravine” are more popular in Europe and Oceania.
 In Canada, ravine refers to more wooded and open valley while a gorge refers to a narrower landform.
-In the US, the term canyon is more popular in the southwest of the country and gorge in the northwest.
+In the United States, the term canyon is more popular in the southwest of the country and gorge in the northwest.

-- Mountain-type canyon: Mountain-type canyons result when rivers carve out splits between mountains.
-Examples include the canyons in the Alps, Himalayas, Andes, and the Rockies.
+Mountain-type Canyon: Mountain-type canyons result when rivers carve out splits between mountains.
 The Provo Canyon in Utah is an example of a mountain-type canyon.